rakenapp/mobx-mc/README.md

 ### create(data, options)

 Convenience to create a new instance of a model within a collection.
-Equivalent to instantiating a model with a hash of attributes, saving the model to the server, and adding the model to the set after being successfully created.
-Returns a promise the resolves to the newly created model.
+Equivalent to instantiating a model with new data, saving the model to the server, and adding the model to the collection after being successfully created.
+Returns a promise that resolves with the newly created model.

 #### Options